progress4apple/progress.rocks/_drafts/what-s-new-in-v0-7-0.md

 - release

 ---
 Big thanks to all Beta Testers for their testing effort.
 I got a lot of positive feedback as well as some criticism.
-The new beta release is the first step blending your feedback into the actual product.
+The new beta release is the first attempt blending your feedback into the  product.

 _Here's what's new in v0.7.0_